 Second Sermon in a Three-Part Series: Parables – Stories that Read Us

 Why does God let bad things happen to good people?
 Maybe you’ve wondered this yourself, or you know someone who has.
-I hear it often from people who are looking for help when they’ve reached the end of their rope.
+I hear it often from people who are looking for help when they’ve reached the end of their rope, when it seems like life has dealt them more trouble than anyone deserves.
+It’s a fair question, but it’s a difficult one to answer.
+It’s the kind of question Jesus would often use a parable to explain.

 [Jesus] put before them another parable: